-English trio The Police released their first album in 1978, but weren’t particularly punk, immediately apparent from their choice of band name.
+English trio The Police released their first album in 1978.
+Despite the timing, they weren’t especially punk, something that’s immediately apparent from their choice of band name.
 The Police were already music industry veterans when they formed – guitarist Andy Summers was already in his mid-30s and had played with The Animals in the 1960s.
 American-born drummer Stewart Copeland was a former member of progressive rock band Curved Air, while bassist and vocalist Sting had played with jazz fusion group Last Exit.

 The Police looked punk – their bleached hair came from filming a never-used Wrigleys’ commercial.
-But their music was more expansive – their early angsty wave music sounds forced, and they became more interesting as they expanded into reggae and pop.
+But the angsty new-wave of their early hits sounds contrived, and they became more interesting as they expanded into reggae and pop.
 Copeland is one of my favourite rock drummers, and his cymbal work is astounding, while Summers’ guitar playing is always unconventional and fascinating.

 The Police built their career over five albums – by 1983’s Synchronicity, and its massive single ‘Every Breath You Take’, they were arguably the biggest band in the world.
 The band went on hiatus while Sting recorded his solo debut The Dream of the Blue Turtles, and Copeland broke his collarbone on the eve of rehearsals for a sixth album.
 The band never recorded another studio album, although they have played live together, including a world tour in 2007-2008.